pub struct Conn { /* private fields */ }Expand description

 pub fn with_response_header( self, header_name: impl Into<HeaderName<'static>>, header_value: impl Into<HeaderValues>, ) -> Conn

-insert a header name and value/values into the response headers
+Insert a header name and value/values into the response headers and return the conn.

-and return the conn. for a slight performance improvement, use a
+For a slight performance improvement, use a KnownHeaderName as

-as the first argument instead of a
+the first argument instead of a str.

 header_name: impl Into<HeaderName<'static>>,